Blog

 9. Miscellaneous

-A construction loan note is a short-term obligation used for the funding of construction projects such as housing developments or commercial properties.
+Another document to know is a construction loan note.
+This is a short-term obligation used for the funding of construction projects such as housing developments or commercial properties.
 In most cases, the note-issuers repay the note obligation by issuing a longer-term bond.
 They then use the proceeds from the bond to pay back the note.